vitobotta/hetzner-k3s/docs/Comparison_with_other_tools.md

 ### Large Scale (100+ nodes)

-hetzner-k3s supports large clusters with custom firewall configuration.
-See the [Recommendations](Recommendations.md) page for architecture guidance.
+hetzner-k3s has been tested with 500 nodes and is designed to scale beyond.
+Clusters over 100 nodes require some configuration changes—see the [Recommendations](Recommendations.md) page for setup details.

 ### Multi-Cloud Requirements